Skip to main content Skip to footer

 If you have the required qualifications, you can apply for a nursing degree, regardless of age.
 You could be a school pupil, college student, career changer, or a nursing assistant practitioner.

-This pathway involves pursuing a Bachelor of Nursing (BN) degree at an NMC accredited university.
-Bursaries are available to support students throughout their studies.
-Upon completion, graduates will become registered nurses within NHSScotland and can register with the NMC.
-The course takes 3-4 years to complete.
+This pathway involves completing a learning disability nursing degree at an NMC-accredited university.
+Bursaries are available to support you throughout your studies.
+The programme takes 3 years to complete, full-time.

-There are 3 universities in Scotland that offer undergraduate programmes in learning disability nursing, approved by the NMC:
+There are 2 universities in Scotland that offer undergraduate programmes in learning disability nursing, approved by the NMC:

 • Edinburgh Napier University